nlbush1/febrev-venom/README.md

+#NEW VERSION 3.0
-# febrev-venom
+# febrev-venom updated to version 3.0
+# added a new functionality found by me i.e, it will disappear itself after installation

-FEBREV venom is a tool to create android RATs through metasploit , signs the RAT apk ,  and send it to the victim via a link url over the INTERNET
+FEBREV venom(also called febrev-droidspy) is a tool to create android RATs through metasploit,changes the icon,package name,obfuscates the apk,makes it look like a legit app , signs the RAT apk ,  and send it to the victim via a link url over the INTERNET
-CAN BYPASS GOOGLE PLAY PROTECT.............
+IT CAN BYPASS GOOGLE PLAY PROTECT.............
+ALSO THE APP CREATED BY MY TOOL CAN AUTOMATICALLY DISAPPEAR AFTER INSTALLING

 *must run as root